k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_catalog_app.md

 **Data Platform and Schema's Context Menu**

-Clicking once on any Data Platform or Schema node opens the context menu:
+A single click on any Data Platform or Schema node opens the context menu:

 <img src="images/dataplatform_collapsed_expanded.png" style="zoom: 67%;" />